dcrowdev/challenge06-weather-dashboard/README.md

 ![Screenshot of application](./assets/Images/screenshot.PNG)

-This is an application to keep a log of your schedule during a work day.
+This is an application to display the weather for cities.

 [Deployed Application](https://dcrowdev.github.io/challenge06-weather-dashboard/)